Guide

 3. Flooding

-The risk of flooding in the UK is rising as the UK’s weather becomes more unpredictable.
-Flooding is one of the top three increasing claim types at Total Landlord, with the average flood claim totalling £13,739.
+The risk of flooding in the UK is rising as the UK’s weather becomes more unpredictable and claims can be expensive, with the average flood claim at Total Landlord totalling £13,739.

 Top tips to prevent flooding